-The results of the Boise Front Count are submitted to NABA, which prints an annual report of species and numbers seen for each Count.
-The field notes and compiled Boise Front tallies are placed on file at the Orma J. Smith Museum of Natural History at The College of Idaho, Caldwell, ID.
+The list of butterflies identified during each year's Boise Front count is submitted to the North American Butterfly Association, which compiles results from butterfly counts throughout North America (including Canada and Mexico) and prints reports every year.
+Field notes and completed tallies from the Boise Front count are placed on file at the Orma J. Smith Museum of Natural History at The College of Idaho, Caldwell, ID.
+Most of the butterflies are identified without being captured or are released after they are identified.
 Any specimens collected during the Boise Front Count are placed in the collection at the Orma J. Smith Museum of Natural History.